theophile-bb/Wine-quality/README.md

 # Wine-quality

-Wine quality classification - model optimization 2024
+Wine quality classification - model optimization

-Python (Pandas, scikit-learn, matplotlib, plotly)

 Study led on a dataset of 5000 wines: